 The overall focus of the program has been on supervising and teaching psychiatric nurse practitioners—the backbone of the public mental health system.
 Other health care professionals, correctional staff, and police are also being trained.

-Training subjects include addictions, child mental health, and psychotherapy.
+Training subjects include addictions, pharmacology, child mental health, and psychotherapy.

 The Belize Ministry of Health is also a periodic site for medical and public health summer research projects that support our service, including research on police knowledge, attitudes towards mental health, and the impact of shifting to a community mental health model.